venkataravuri/autonomous-driving-adas/docs/perception.md

 There are two main types of tracking algorithm family:
 1) Single Object Tracker (SOT)
 2) Multiple Object Tracker (MOT)

-Multiple Object Tracking (MOT) refers to the computer vision task that addresses to track every single object of interest in the images or videos.
-In usual case, MOT integrates a technique known as tracking-by-detection.
-It entails running a tracker on the set of detections after an independent detector has been applied to images or videos in order to gather expected detections.
+### Single Object Tracking (SOT)

+Single Object Tracking focuses on tracking a single object throughout a sequence of frames.

+The process begins with initializing a bounding box around the target object in the first frame, after which the tracker aims to locate this object in subsequent frames.

+Key Algorithms:
+- **Correlation Filters**: These are used to match the target's appearance in subsequent frames based on learned features.
+- **Deep Learning Approaches**: Convolutional Neural Networks (CNNs) are frequently employed to learn robust appearance models, enhancing tracking accuracy even under occlusion or changes in scale.

+### Multiple Object Tracking (MOT)

+Multiple Object Tracking aims to identify and track multiple objects simultaneously across video frames.
+This involves not only detecting objects but also associating them across frames to maintain their identities over time.

 Unique IDs are then assigned to the bounding box of detected objects and estimation algorithms are used to track moving object’s future actions without losing assigned IDs.
-As conclusion, the following three steps are shared by the majority of MOT algorithms in high level:
 - Detect objects
 - Create a unique ID for each detected objects
 - Track object as they move, maintaining the assigned IDs.

+Key Steps:
+- **Detection**: Identify objects in each frame using bounding boxes.
+- **Prediction**: Estimate where each object will be in the next frame, often using motion models like Kalman filters.
+- **Data Association**: Link detected objects across frames based on predicted locations and appearance features.

+**Algorithms**:

+- **Tracking-by-Detection**: This prevalent approach combines detection and tracking by first detecting objects in each frame and then associating these detections across frames.
+- **Simple Online and Realtime Tracking (SORT)**: An efficient algorithm that uses **Kalman filters** for prediction and a simple data association strategy based on bounding box overlap.
+- **DeepSORT**: An extension of SORT that incorporates appearance information through deep learning, improving performance in complex scenarios like occlusions.
+- **FairMOT**: A recent approach that treats detection and re-identification as a multi-task learning problem, allowing for simultaneous optimization of both tasks within a single framework.

+Multiple Object Tracking (MOT) refers to the computer vision task that addresses to track every single object of interest in the images or videos.
+In usual case, MOT integrates a technique known as tracking-by-detection.
+It entails running a tracker on the set of detections after an independent detector has been applied to images or videos in order to gather expected detections.
 After object detection, each detected object is represented by a bounding box (from the image or LiDAR) and additional features (e.g., class labels, position, velocity).
 These detections become the measurements for the Kalman filter, which tracks the objects over time.

-### real-time object tracking methods.

-#### Primitive Techniques

 ### Kalman filters

+The Kalman filter tracks each object by maintaining a state vector for each detected object, which typically includes:

+1. State Vector: For each object, the Kalman filter maintains a state vector that contains information about the object's position and velocity in the 2D image space.
+The state might include:
+    - Object's position (e.g., x, y from image and/or x, y, z from LiDAR)
+    - Velocity in x, y directions (inferred from motion between frames)
+    - Size (width, height, depth of the 3D bounding box)

+2. Prediction Step: At each time step, the Kalman filter predicts the object's next position based on its current velocity and motion model.
+The Kalman filter uses a motion model (usually a constant velocity model) to predict the future position of each object based on its current state.
+This is particularly useful when an object might temporarily disappear from view (occlusion) or when detection is missed for a few frames.

 State Estimation: Kalman filter is applied to to predict the future location of the target by optimally solving the velocity components.
 Then the detected bounding box in the previous step is used to update the target state.
 Target Association: Kalman filter just estimates the object’s new location, which needs to be optimized.

-Hungarian algorithms

-Step 5: Feeding Fused Results into Kalman Filter for Tracking

-Once the objects have been detected and classified using late fusion, their positions and attributes (e.g., 3D bounding boxes, class labels) are used as inputs for a Kalman filter to track these objects across time.

-Kalman Filter Input: For each object, the Kalman filter takes the fused bounding box coordinates (x, y, z) and class label and predicts the next state of the object in terms of its position and velocity.
+    1. Hungarian Algorithm: This algorithm is used for solving the assignment problem, where new detections (bounding boxes) are matched with predicted object positions based on their spatial proximity.
+    2. Appearance Metric: In addition to spatial matching, DeepSORT uses a cosine similarity metric on the appearance features to associate new detections with previously tracked objects.
+This prevents identity switches (i.e., when the identity of an object is wrongly transferred to another).

+3. Update Step: When new measurements (bounding boxes) arrive from the sensor fusion system (LiDAR and camera), the Kalman filter updates its estimate of the object's position and velocity, correcting any discrepancies between the prediction and the measurement.
+After predicting the object's next state, the Kalman filter receives new measurements from the object detector (new bounding box locations).
+The filter then updates the predicted state with these measurements, refining the object's position and velocity.
+This recursive update helps in keeping the track consistent even with noisy detections.

 Tracking: As new detections come in at each time step, the Kalman filter updates the object's position and motion model, allowing for robust tracking of objects as they move, even if one sensor fails to detect an object in a particular frame.

 The Kalman filter helps:

-Smooth object motion by predicting positions between detections.
+- Smooth object motion by predicting positions between detections.

-Handle missing detections when an object is temporarily occluded or one sensor misses it.
+- Handle missing detections when an object is temporarily occluded or one sensor misses it.

-Track multiple objects by associating their positions over time.
+- Track multiple objects by associating their positions over time.

- Object Detection as Input to Kalman Filter

-LiDAR provides 3D bounding box coordinates (position and size) in the real-world space (e.g., x, y, z).

-Cameras provide 2D bounding box coordinates (position in the image plane), along with class labels (e.g., pedestrian, car).

-Both sets of information can be fused to form a comprehensive detection for each object, combining spatial accuracy from LiDAR and visual details from the camera.

-2. Tracking with Kalman Filter

-The Kalman filter tracks each object by maintaining a state vector for each detected object, which typically includes:

-Object's position (e.g., x, y, z from LiDAR)

-Velocity (inferred from motion between frames)

-Size (width, height, depth of the 3D bounding box)

-Prediction and Update Cycle:

-Prediction: At each time step, the Kalman filter predicts the object's next position based on its current velocity and motion model.

-Update: When new measurements (bounding boxes) arrive from the sensor fusion system (LiDAR and camera), the Kalman filter updates its estimate of the object's position and velocity, correcting any discrepancies between the prediction and the measurement.

-3. Advantages of Using Kalman Filters After Sensor Fusion
+**Advantages of Using Kalman Filters After Sensor Fusion**

-Robust Tracking: By integrating both LiDAR and camera data, the Kalman filter can track objects even if one of the sensors temporarily fails (e.g., a camera cannot detect objects in poor lighting, or LiDAR misses objects due to occlusion).
+- **Robust Tracking**: By integrating both LiDAR and camera data, the Kalman filter can track objects even if one of the sensors temporarily fails (e.g., a camera cannot detect objects in poor lighting, or LiDAR misses objects due to occlusion).

-Handling Missing Detections: If an object is not detected in one frame, the Kalman filter can still predict its position, based on its motion in previous frames.
+- **Handling Missing Detections**: If an object is not detected in one frame, the Kalman filter can still predict its position, based on its motion in previous frames.

-Smooth Object Motion: Kalman filters provide a smoothed estimate of an object's motion over time, reducing the effect of noisy measurements.
+- **Smooth Object Motion**: Kalman filters provide a smoothed estimate of an object's motion over time, reducing the effect of noisy measurements.

----

-Example Use Case in Autonomous Driving

-In an autonomous vehicle navigating a busy city street:

-Camera Detection: YOLO detects a pedestrian in the camera's image with 85% confidence but lacks depth information.

-LiDAR Detection: LiDAR independently detects a moving object (cluster of points) at 12 meters away, producing a 3D bounding box but without classifying what the object is.

-Late Fusion: By associating the 2D camera detection with the 3D LiDAR detection, the system confirms the object is a pedestrian at a distance of 12 meters and updates the Kalman filter to track the pedestrian's movement in 3D space.

-In this way, late fusion creates a more reliable and precise detection and ensures that the object is accurately tracked as the vehicle continues moving forward.

 #### Performance Metrics